winstonjs/winston/README.md

 For more documentation about working with each individual transport supported by `winston` see the [`winston` Transports](docs/transports.md) document.

-### Events and Callbacks in `winston`
+### Awaiting logs to be written in `winston`

-Each instance of winston.Logger is also an instance of an [EventEmitter].
-A `logged` event will be raised each time a transport successfully logs a
+Often it is useful to wait for your logs to be written before exiting the process.
+Each instance of `winston.Logger` is also a [Node.js stream].
+A `finished` event will be raised when all logs have flushed to all transports after the stream has been ended.
-message:

 ``` js
 const transport = new winston.transports.Console();